omaralex-max/Bash-Shell-Script-Project/README.md

 - update table
 - exite

-  #to start the project you enter in the terminal ./mainmenu
+# to start the project you enter in the terminal ./mainmenu

-  -after you give the premisions to all the files in the project
+  - after you give the premisions to all the files in the project